Decision Trees for Regression

 Recursive Partitioning Algorithm

 The decision tree algorithm works through recursive partitioning.
-Here’s a sketch of the algorithm:
+Let’s look at a sketch of the algorithm.

 The algorithm considers all features and finds potential split points by examining the data.
 For continuous features, typical split points are the midpoints between adjacent unique values when the data is sorted.